Zach Clough: Nottingham Forest

-On 30 January 2017, Clough transferred to Nottingham Forest on a four and a half year deal for an undisclosed fee, reported by the Nottingham Post to be £3,000,000.
+On 30 January 2017, Clough transferred to Nottingham Forest on a four-and-a-half-year deal for an undisclosed fee, reported by the Nottingham Post to be £3,000,000.
 Clough made his debut for Forest on 4 February, starting a 2–1 victory over Aston Villa.
 His first goals for the club came in a 3–0 victory over eventual runners-up Brighton, albeit with Brighton's players claiming that Clough's opener came off the head of Britt Assombalonga, who had been stood in an offside position.
 On 18 March, Clough opened the scoring in the local derby match with fierce rivals Derby County, in an eventual 2–2 draw between the sides.
 Clough left the club 3 years after his last appearance when his contract was mutually terminated.
-He stated in an interview that “It was nothing to do with football, it was probably more finances." as the reason he didn't make an appearance in 3 years for the club.
+He stated in an interview that "It was nothing to do with football, it was probably more finances." as the reason he did not make an appearance in 3 years for the club.